tarka/xcp/README.md

 ### Anti-Features

-* On Linux it requires a kernel version of 4.5 and onwards.
+* On Linux `copy_file_range()` requires a kernel version of 4.5 and onwards; if it is missing `xcp` will fall-back to user-space copy.
-* On non-Linux OSs sparse-files are not supported (although could be added is supported by the OS).
+* On non-Linux OSs sparse-files are not supported (although could be added if supported by the OS).
 * Assumes a 'modern' system with lots of RAM and fast, solid-state disks.
 In particular it is likely to thrash on spinning disks as it attempts to gather